 Entrance fees do not include ferry charges.
 For more information on the ferry between Halls Crossing and Bullfrog, call the Utah Department of Transportation in state at 511 or out of state at 1-866-511-UTAH, or visit the UDOT website.

 Glen Canyon offers developed campgrounds, primitive campgrounds and beach camping.
-Details about each campground are available.
+Details about each campground available on the Camping page.

 Lees Ferry Campground

 Camping is not subject to fee waivers.
 A 50% discount applies to holders of the Senior or Access Pass.
 The holder of the pass must occupy the discounted site.